ab25cq/wi/README.md

 : → open bash

-\* → filter the directory by the result of inputed command
+\* → filter the files in the current directory by the result of inputed command

 / → search files